chilts/pg-trans/README.md

 * sql (required) - the sql statement to be executed
 * vals (optional) - the values for the placeholders in the sql (default: [])
+* check (optional) - a function to run to check everything is ok (return a true value (an error) to rollback the transaction)
 * res (optional) - a function to run once the result is known

 Note: the `vals` can also be a function which returns an array of vals.